Busting those equity release myths

 If your new home doesn't meet our lending criteria, you won't be able to transfer your lifetime mortgage.
 This will mean you'll need to pay off the outstanding loan and interest in full – and you may also need to pay an early repayment charge.
 But if your property is eligible for downsizing protection, you won't need to pay the early repayment charge.
 This feature is only available on lifetime mortgages applied for on or after 8 April 2019 and you need to have held your plan for three or more years.

-Releasing money from your home is a last resort
+Releasing money from your home might be a solution/option to fund your needs

 A better understanding means better decision making